aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 experimental, it is required as every new version of the `Canary` creation API will accept a different type of props.

-There are many different types of APIs for which we need to formalize the experimental naming strategy, see the open questions section for more examples.
+There are many different types of APIs for which we will need to formalize the experimental naming strategy, see the open questions section for more examples.

-**Documentation**
+#### Documentation

 How will different versions of an API be reflected in the AWS CDK documentations?
 One option is to only show the latest version of the API, and